ibpsa/project1-boptest/docs/DesReqGui/source/core_kpi.rst

    The installation metrics refer to the effort and cost required to get the controller settled and running.
 Many aspects play a role in this sense.
 They are intrinsically subjective and therefore require qualitative measures.
-Moreover, these metrics are provided by the client who should specify within the following categories:
+Therefore, these metrics are provided by the controller developer in the form of a simple score according to the following categories.
+These categories may be refined in the future.

 .. csv-table:: Installation Metrics
    :file: tables/installation_metrics.csv
    :class: longtable
-   :widths: 30,20,20,20,20,20
+   :widths: 30,20,20,20,20,20,20
+   :align: left

 Maximum allowed capital cost
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~